Mortgage

 Roofing

-Sellers will likely be asked to provide the age of the roof, to the best of their knowledge — though sometimes people honestly don’t know, according to Jensen.
-Some common ways to find out how old your roof is include communicating with the previous owner, as well as seeking out building permits and receipts from the roofing company; a home inspection is also a consideration.
+Sellers will likely be asked to provide the age of the roof, to the best of their knowledge.
+Some common ways to find out how old your roof is include communicating with the previous owner, seeking out building permits and receipts from the roofing company or getting an estimate from a home inspector.

 A few typical disclosures: